-And in the era of “everything-as-a-service” from cars to computing power, it’s time machines get in the mix.
-And it’s not just for manufacturing as we have recently seen from companies like Pearson Packaging and Steamchain that are delivering machine-as-a-service (MaaS) options on expensive equipment that allows customers to pay for output.
+In the era of “everything-as-a-service,” from cars to computing power, it’s time that machines got into the mix.
+And it’s not just for manufacturing as we have recently seen from companies like Pearson Packaging and Steamchain that are delivering machine-as-a-service (MaaS) options on expensive equipment to allow customers to pay for output.
 MaaS will also be present across supply chain logistics, renewable energy, and transportation, to name a few.

 In order for universal machine-to-machine (M2M) transactions to happen, however, we must pull away from siloed solutions and move toward a common and trustworthy method of communication.

 In 2017, a new non-profit initiative called the IOTA Foundation was formed.
 It’s an international consortium of European universities and technologists that came together to create a protocol layer for IoT that defines how devices transact with each other using trusted data across the technology stack.
 Using open-source, fee-free, distributed ledger technology—which is the basis of blockchain—IOTA is building an autonomous and decentralized virtual market it calls the "Industry Marketplace" that:

 - Enables transactions across the manufacturing supply chain through systemic IoT micropayments from machine-to-machine.

 - Provides a standardized semantic language for consistency and security in the creation of smart contracts between machines.